Bargmann-type transforms and modified harmonic oscillators: Introduction

 where $C_\Phi=\lvert{B}\rvert^2/(2\pi \operatorname{Im}C)$, and $\Psi(z,\zeta)$ is a holomorphic quadratic function defined by the critical value of $-\{\phi(z,X)-\overline{\phi(\bar{\zeta},\bar{X})}\}/2i$ for $X\in\mathbb{C}$, that is,

 In particular, $U=T_h{\circ}T_h^\ast U$ for $U \in \mathscr{H}_\Phi(\mathbb{C})$, and $\mathscr{H}_\Phi(\mathbb{C})$ becomes a reproducing kernel Hilbert space.

 Here we recall elementary facts related with the classical Bargmann transform $B_h$ which is the most important example of $T_h$.
-We can refer \cite{folland} for the description below.
+This was introduced by Bargmann in \cite{bargmann}.
+We can also refer \cite{folland} for this.
 The Bargmann transform $B_h$ on $\mathbb{R}$ is defined by